fschoett/nmostly/README.md

 See [Networked Media Open Specifiactions](https://specs.amwa.tv/nmos/)

 ## Why?
-As part of my masters-thesis i started developing a TypeScript library for interfacing with NMOS devices.
+As part of my masters-thesis at the TH-Cologne, I started developing a TypeScript library for interfacing with NMOS devices.
 In contrast to the rather complex implementation by SONY ([nmos-cpp](https://github.com/sony/nmos-cpp)) an nmos node can be started in only 10 lines of javascript: